johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL7.1 Review and Checkride Preparation.md

 1. Thorough review of [[ACS]]
 	1. Also helpful to read [[ACS Tips for Evaluators]]
 2. Thoughts on when to discontinue
-	1. Not feeling well, or drained from the oral
+	1. Not feeling well, or drained from the oral, or equipment issues
 	2. Winds or weather beyond personal minimums
 	3. If you wouldn't take your grandma flying today, it's not a good day for a checkride
 3. Odds and Ends FARs (for a general review, see [Suggested Study List by Certificate](https://asa2fly.com/content/reader-resources/FARAIM/2025-ASA%20Study%20by%20Certificate.pdf) from [[ASA]])